Towards local testability for quantum coding: Introduction

 An additional difficulty in the quantum case is that good quantum LDPC codes are not even known to exist.
 While taking a random LDPC code yields a code with linear minimum distance with high probability in the classical case, the same statement is not known to hold in the quantum setting.
-Even restricting our attention to codes only encoding a constant number of logical qubits, it is hard to find families of codes with minimum distance much larger than $\sqrt{N}$: a construction due to Freedman, Meyer and Luo gives a minimum distance $\Theta (N^{1/2} \log^{1/4} N)$ \cite{FML02} while a recent construction based on Bruhat-Tits buildings \cite{KKL16} yields the current record of $\Theta(N^{1/2} \log^{1/2} N)$ for quantum LDPC codes\footnote{In fact, the construction of \cite{KKL16} yields a code with unbalanced minimum distances $d_X = \Theta(N)$, $d_Z = \Theta(\log N)$, and one should apply an additional balancing operation consisting in taking the homological product \cite{BH14} of that code with a tiling of the interval as described in \cite{has17b} to get both distance to be of order $\sqrt{d_X d_Z} = \Theta(N^{1/2} \log^{1/2} N)$.}.
-For these reasons, while a lot of work on classical LTC focusses on codes with linear minimum distance and aims at minimizing the length of the code, the current goals in the quantum case are much more modest at this point.
+Even restricting our attention to codes only encoding a constant number of logical qubits, it was surprisingly hard until very recently to find families of codes with minimum distance much larger than $\sqrt{N}$: a construction due to Freedman, Meyer and Luo gives a minimum distance $\Theta (N^{1/2} \log^{1/4} N)$ \cite{FML02} while recent constructions based on high-dimensional expanders yield a polylogarithmic improvement \cite{KKL16,EKZ20,KT20}.
+(Note that considering subsystem codes \cite{pou05} or approximate codes \cite{CGS05,BO10} is helpful to get a large minimum distance \cite{BFH15,NVY18,BCN19}.)
+In 2020, new constructions managed to significantly beat this $\sqrt{N}$ barrier: the fiber bundle codes achieve $N^{3/5}$, up to polylogarithmic factors \cite{HHO20}, and the lifted product codes almost achieve linear minimum distance \cite{PK20}.
+For these reasons, while a lot of work on classical LTC is focused on codes with linear minimum distance and aims at minimizing the length of the code, the current goals in the quantum case are much more modest at this point.

 A possible formal definition of a quantum LTC was suggested by \cite{EH17}, which we detail now.
 Recall that the objective is to relate two notions: the distance of a state to the code, and the energy of the state.
 A quantum code, or equivalently, its associated Hamiltonian, will be locally testable if any word at distance $t$ from the code (or the ground space) has energy $\Omega(t)$ and if this energy can be estimated by accessing only a small number of qubits (this is why we insist on having local terms in the Hamiltonian).
 First, one defines a quantum version of the Hamming distance as follows.
 Consider the code space $\cC \subset (\mathbbm{C}^2)^{\otimes N}$ and define its $t$-fattening $\cC_t$ as the span of states at distance at most $t$ from $\cC$: